 Below are the steps you will need to take to properly fill out a check:

 The first step is very easy.
-All checks contain a place to write the date in the top right corner, and it should be today’s date (the date at the time of signing).
+All checks contain a place to write the date in the top right corner, and it should be today’s date (the date at the time of signing the check).
 Sometimes people will post-date by writing a future date.
-However, this has no impact as the check becomes legal tender as soon as its signed.
+However, this has no impact, as the check becomes legal tender as soon as it is signed.

 Example: “Jan 1, 2018”

 The next logical step is to write the name of the person receiving the payment.
 The name can be an individual, a business (corporation), a trust, a school, or any entity that has a bank account to deposit funds into.
 Make sure you spell the name correctly; although, in practice, many banks will provide some leeway on spelling, nicknames, and abbreviations.

 Next, on the right side of the check will be a place to write the cash value that the recipient will receive.
 Use numbers and write the full amount in dollars and cents.